christopheradams/christopheradams.io/_posts/2023-02-04-a-new-letter.md

 Org mode doesn't *make* me want to write, but it *keeps* me writing, if that makes any sense.
 All day I'm keeping a diary, taking notes, saving bookmarks, making to-do lists, all the while touching text.
-It's feels natural to take the next step to edit, format, and publish it.
+It feels natural to take the next step to edit, format, and publish it.

 I created this category of posts to collect observations, personal news, and